NocturnLabs/opencode-autocode/README.md

   - `--limit <N>`: Stop the loop after N iterations.
   - `--config-file <FILE>`: Load a custom TOML configuration.

+### Database Operations

+- `db init`: Initialize a new progress database.
+- `db migrate`: Import legacy `feature_list.json` data into the SQLite database.
+- `db stats`: View high-level feature and session statistics.
+- `db export <FILE>`: Export the database contents to a JSON file.

 ### Utility Commands

 - `--config`: Launch the settings configuration TUI.
-- `--regression-check`: Verify all features marked as `passes: true` in `feature_list.json`.
+- `--regression-check`: Verify all features marked as passing in the database.
-  - `--feature-list <FILE>`: Specify a custom feature list path.
 - `templates list`: View available project templates (Web App, CLI, API).
 - `templates use <name>`: Scaffold a project directly from a named template.

 ## Configuration

-Settings are stored in `autocode.toml`.
+Settings are stored in `.autocode/config.toml`.
 You can either use `opencode-autocode --config` or edit the file manually.
-Paths support environment variables like `$HOME` or `%APPDATA%`.
+Paths support environment variables like `$HOME`.

 ```toml
 [models]